SAP-samples/teched2023-DT260/exercises/ex2/README.md

 In this exercise, we will create...

-## Exercise 2.1 User and project setup
+## Exercise 2.1 User and Project setup

 After completing these steps you will have logged in to the ABAP system with authorized user.